YiMihi/elm-with-jwt/outline.md

 - [x] Elm: HTTP POST requests / response handling
 - [x] How to show/hide different views
 - [x] Error handling
+- [ ] Styleguide
+- [ ] Modularity and nesting - Split Quote out into a separate module and authenticated quotes into another???

 ## Collected Resources